IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/icon.md

 # $Platform$ Icon Overview

-<p class="highlight">$ProductName$ Icon component allows developers to use any registered SVG as icon in their application.</p>
+$ProductName$ Icon component allows developers to use any registered SVG as icon in their application.

 ## $Platform$ Icon Example